Health and safety at work: do you know your rights?

 Whether you have a nine-to-five job in an office or you have a life-long career in extreme sports, every employee and employer has an obligation to ensure health and safety measures are adhered to in the workplace.

-It was recently reported that a Game of Thrones stuntwoman is suing the popular TV show’s makers for a whopping £4 million after suffering what she describes as ‘career-ending’ injuries whilst performing a stunt during filming.
+In 2022, it was reported that a Game of Thrones stuntwoman is suing the popular TV show’s makers for a whopping £4 million after suffering what she describes as ‘career-ending’ injuries whilst performing a stunt during filming.
 Casey Michaels suffered catastrophic leg injuries after jumping from a platform onto an ‘unsafe’ landing area.

 So how could this have been avoided?
 And what obligations do employees, as this stuntwoman was, and employers have to ensure workplace safety?

 What is health and safety in the workplace?

 Workplace health and safety is about managing risks to protect both employees/workers and the employer.
 Although the example of the Game of Thrones’ stuntwoman is an extreme one, workplace accidents can range from a back injury from lifting a heavy box incorrectly to a slip, trip or fall on a wet floor in the staff toilets.
 There are also ‘unseen’ injuries such as industrial diseases, which are more common in environments that involve hazardous substances or manual labour.

 Having the correct health and safety measures in place can not only reduce injuries and accidents at work, but it can reduce the time employees take off work and subsequent disruption to the business.

 The types of health and safety measures employers need to have in place depend on the type of workplace, the role the employee has and the level of risk that is attributed to that job and/or working environment.
 Some examples of workplace health and safety measures include:

 - PPE.
 This was enforced in certain working environments long before the Covid-19 pandemic; many healthcare professionals are required to wear face coverings and protective clothing to keep themselves and their patients safe.